codeseveneleven/siteconfiggitsync/README.md

 There is no git binary on the server needed, everything is done through the GitLab API.
 Right now only GitLab is supported, but it can be selfhosted or on gitlab.com.

+## Changelog
+- 0.10.0 Externalised the XCLASS of the SiteConfiguration Class to [EXT:siteconfigurationevents](https://extensions.typo3.org/extension/siteconfigurationevents).
+Composer installations should pull this extension automatically as a dependency.
+Refactored the git related actions into event listeners.
+- 0.9.x Initial release

 ## Setup / Installation

 after installing this extension with <pre>composer req code711/siteconfiggitsync</pre> you will need to create an API Token in your GitLab Project Page with at least 'Developer' permissions.